AiMO-MO-MO/Project-_FF/README.md

 RB Fantasy Production by 40 Time:
 R-Squared= .002

 With the R-Squared at less than .00 for the charts.
-There is little correlation between Combine Results and fantasy points over a career.
+There is little correlation between Combine results and Fantasy points.

 Without much correlation to Career points, we began breaking the data down further by age range.